stevenchu/astro-portfolio/src/content/work/marie-forleo.md

 #### 💬 Reflection

 This project came just two years after launching my own startup, where I saw firsthand how overwhelming it can be to take that first step into entrepreneurship—especially without clear guidance or relatable tools.
 Bringing that perspective to Marie Forleo’s platform gave me a deep sense of purpose: helping others feel empowered, informed, and capable of starting something on their own terms.
-Nearly a decade later, I’m proud that the systems I designed continue to support that mission.
+Years later, I’m proud that the systems I designed continue to support that mission.